Same-sex marriage in Guanajuato

 Same-sex marriage has been legal in Guanajuato since 20 December 2021.
 That day, the Secretary General of Government, Libia García Muñoz Ledo, issued an official directive addressed to officials of the state civil registry that, effective immediately, same-sex couples can marry in the state.
 Guanajuato was the 23rd Mexican state to legalize same-sex marriage.
+Legislation officially codifying same-sex marriage into state law was passed by the Congress of Guanajuato on 4 December 2025, and was subsequently signed by Governor Muñoz Ledo.
+It was published in the official state gazette on 18 December, and took effect the following day.

 Legal history

 Background

 The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
 Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
 Article 1 of the Constitution states:

 Any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.
 (Note: In some official and indigenous languages of Guanajuato: